What is "Payment Schedule email virus"?

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 "Burofax Online", "Tienes Una Multa Pendiente", "Universal Medical Equipment", and "Advance Payment Received" are some examples of other malware-proliferating spam campaigns.
 The emails sent through these campaigns are usually presented as "official", "urgent", "important", "priority", and similar.